 Understanding and resolving ethics and compliance questions can be difficult.
-For this reason.
-Centene provides a number of resources for employees who need assistance.
+For this reason, Centene provides a number of resources for employees who need assistance.

-If you find yourself faced with a difficult situation and are unsure how to proceed, you should first consult with your people leader for guidance.
+If you find yourself faced with a difficult situation and are unsure how to proceed, you can first consult with your people leader for guidance.
 However, there may be times when you are not comfortable seeking advice from your direct people leader on a certain issue.
 This is why Centene provides confidential advisory resources for any employee who may need them.
-U.S.-based employees may call the Ethics & Compliance helpline at 1-800-345-1642 or go to www.centene.ethicspoint.com.
-Ribera Salud employees may e-mail: compliance@riberasalud.es, and Operose Health employees may e-mail: governance@operosehealth.co.uk.

-In addition, the Ethics & Compliance Department is available to answer your questions about how to make the right choice in a difficult situation.
+In addition, the Enterprise Ethics and Compliance Department is available to answer your questions about how to make the right choice in a difficult situation.